sahelars/obsigno/README.md

 ### 2. Message file

-The message file is located in ~/.local/share/obsigno/obsigno.txt.
-Use obsigno.txt to change the message.
+The message file is located in ~/.local/share/obsigno/unsigned_message.txt.
+Use unsigned_message.txt to change the message.

-### 3. (Optional) Modify obsigno.txt
+### 3. (Optional) Modify unsigned_message.txt

-Create a custom message by modifying obsigno.txt:
+Create a custom message by modifying unsigned_message.txt:

 ```
 I, $PUBLIC_KEY, hereby certify and notarize this message.